ankane/vue-chartkick/README.md

 ## Reactivity

-In Vue, passing object or array literals to props can lead to unnecessary re-renders.
+While some of the examples use object or array literals in props for convenience, this can lead to unncessary re-renders.

 ```vue
 <line-chart :library="{backgroundColor: '#eee'}"></line-chart>